 – Lao Tzu

-I enjoyed pausing for a moment to soak up the sun and listen to the song birds.
+I enjoyed pausing for a moment to soak up the late afternoon sun and listen to the song birds.

 As we continued on our hike, I noticed some of the Lupine I had seen on my first visit was plowed down during the week, to make the hiking trail wider, but it was still lovely.
 Lindsay and I sampled some of the peppery young leaves of the mustard plants as we walked ahead, ready to discover more of God’s artistry and beauty.